Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • why treating them as the same thing causes confusion

-What concurrency means
+What does concurrency mean?

 For example, one runtime might: